Homotopical interpretation of link invariants from finite quandles: Results on the quandle homotopy invariants

 \subsection{A key homomorphism $\Theta_{X}$}

-Before stating our main results, we will set up a homomorphism $\Theta_X$ in Theorem \ref{keykeipp}, which plays a key role in this paper.
-Furthermore we discuss Corollary \ref{corthm1a} which proposes a necessary condition to obtain topological interpretations of the quandle homotopy invariants and, hence, of any quandle cocycle invariants.
+Before describing our main results, we will set up a homomorphism $\Theta_X$ in Theorem \ref{keykeipp}, which plays a key role in this paper.
+Furthermore we discuss Corollary \ref{corthm1a} which proposes a necessary condition to obtain topological interpretations of the quandle homotopy invariants.